Fajja: 1948, aftermath

-It was conquered by the Haganah and Irgun on May 15, 1948 without any resistance.
+It was occupied by the Haganah and Irgun on May 15, 1948, without any resistance.
 Most of the Arab inhabitants fled the town before its capture by Israeli forces due to alleged attacks by the Irgun on February 17.
 In June 1948, the town was demolished based on the recommendation of Yosef Weitz of the Jewish National Fund.
 Most of the town's land is currently a part of the jurisdiction of the city of Petah Tikva.

-In 1992 the village site was described: "The village has been completely razed except for one house and a pond.
+In 1992 the village site was described by Walid Khalidi: "The village has been completely razed except for one house and a pond.
 Eucalyptus trees and cactuses further mark the site.
 The surrounding land is partly occupied by buildings; the rest is cultivated."